AMRverse/AMRrulesCuration/README.md

 The goal of AMRrules is to develop interpretive standards for AMR genotypes, akin to the interpretive standards developed by [EUCAST](https://www.eucast.org/) and [CLSI](https://clsi.org/) for antimicrobial susceptibility phenotyping.

-An overview of the concept, with example data structures and code, is available in the [AMRrules](https://github.com/AMRverse/AMRrules) repository.
+An overview of the concept, with the first release of AMRrules software and rules for ESKAPEE organisms, is available in the [AMRrules](https://github.com/AMRverse/AMRrules) repository.

 We have partnered with [ESGEM, the ESCMID Study Group on Epidemiological Markers](https://www.escmid.org/esgem/), to form an ESGEM-AMR Working Group to curate organism-specific rule sets.
 * Slides from the introductory webinars held May 14/15 are available [here](https://github.com/AMRverse/AMRrulesCuration/blob/main/slides/ESGEM-AMR%20Webinar.pdf).
 * A detailed description of the Working Group and the overall AMRrules approach is available [here](https://github.com/AMRverse/AMRrulesCuration/blob/main/ESGEM-AMR%20Working%20Group.pdf), including scope, plans and timeline.
 * Technical guidance for curation of rule sets is available [here](https://github.com/AMRverse/AMRrulesCuration/blob/main/ESGEM-AMR%20Technical%20Guidance.pdf), this is a work in progress and will be refined as we go.
-* The rule specification template is [here (v0.5, under active development)](https://docs.google.com/spreadsheets/d/1F-J-_8Kyo3W0Oh6eDYyd0N8ahqVwiddM2112-Fg1gKc/edit?usp=sharing).
+* The rule specification template is [here (v0.6, under active development)](https://docs.google.com/spreadsheets/d/1t6Lr_p-WAOY0yAXWKzoKk4yb56D2JdSqwImg4RZBvFA/edit?usp=sharing).
+* Validated rules are available in the [AMRrules](https://github.com/AMRverse/AMRrules) repository, together with a software package to apply these rules to interpret AMRfinderplus output.

 ## Membership